-Big Fish 12-Chair is the new, small-cast version (for 12-actors) of the Broadway musical.
-Based on the celebrated novel by Daniel Wallace and the acclaimed film directed by Tim Burton, Big Fish centers on Edward Bloom, a traveling salesman who lives life to its fullest… and then some!
+Big Fish – Small Cast Edition is the new, small-cast version (for 12-actors) of the Broadway musical.
+Based on the celebrated novel by Daniel Wallace and the acclaimed film directed by Tim Burton, Big Fish tells the story of Edward Bloom, a traveling salesman who lives life to its fullest… and then some!
 Edward’s incredible, larger-than-life stories thrill everyone around him – most of all, his devoted wife Sandra.
 But their son Will, about to have a child of his own, is determined to find the truth behind his father’s epic tales.
 Overflowing with heart, humor and spectacular stagecraft, Big Fish is an extraordinary new Broadway musical that reminds us why we love going to the theatre – for an experience that’s richer, funnier and BIGGER than life itself.

 BIG FISH Twelve Chairs Version